microsoft/acceleratoRs/EmployeeAttritionPrediction/README.md

 In the data-driven employee attrition prediction model, normally two types of data are taken into consideration.

 1. First type refers to the demographic and organizational information of an employee such as *age*, *gender*, *title*, etc. The characteristics of this group of data is that **within a certain interval, they don't change or solely increment deterministically over time**.
-For example, gender will never change for an individual, and other factors such as *years of service* increments every year.
+For example, gender may not change for an individual, and other factors such as *years of service* increments every year.
 2. Second type of data is the dynamically involving information about an employee.
 Recent [studies](http://www.wsj.com/articles/how-do-employees-really-feel-about-their-companies-1444788408) report that *sentiment* is playing a critical role in employee attrition prediction.
 Classical measures of sentiment include *job satisfaction*, *environment satisfaction*, *relationship satisfaction*, etc. With the machine learning techniques, sentiment patterns can be exploited from daily activities such as text posts on social media for predicting churn inclination.

 ## Modeling